On-Device Inference versus Wireless Streaming: Energy-Efficient Multi-Modal Deep Learning for Wearable Cardiovascular Patches: Deep Learning Architectures

 \section{Conclusion}

-In conclusion, we propose a lightweight CNN model demonstrating competitive classification accuracy on the considered dataset.
-Through hardware experiments on a microcontroller and an experimental sensor device setup, we validated the model's efficiency.
-We show that local processing using an NPU and our CNN consumes less energy than continuous data transmission.
-With this we clearly demonstrate the applicability and advantage of using DL models on resource-constrained medical edge devices.
-For future research, we envision to extend our analysis of DL in the remote cardiovascular monitoring context to ECG combined with auxiliary data such as accelerometer data to help achieve context awareness.
-Moreover, crucial aspects of medical monitoring, such as reliability and robustness can be explored and improved through various further analysis.
+We developed a lightweight CNN for classifying synchronized ECG and PCG recordings.
+At floating-point precision, the model achieves accuracy competitive with the best reported results while requiring approximately three orders of magnitude fewer parameters and FLOPs than the leading architectures.

+Hardware measurements on the MCXN947 EVK and complementary BLE measurements on the NHS52S04 EVK show that NPU-based local inference requires less energy than continuous data transmission across a wide range of payload sizes.
+These results demonstrate the potential of on-device DL for resource-constrained medical edge devices.

+Future work will incorporate auxiliary signals, such as accelerometer data, to improve contextual awareness and provide references for motion artifacts.
+We will also investigate the reliability and robustness of the complete pipeline using the approaches outlined in Section~\ref{subsec:VI-B}.
+More broadly, our results provide concrete guidance for edge–cloud partitioning in energy- and privacy-constrained mobile-health systems.

-\subsection{Deep Learning Architectures}
+\section{Deep Learning Architectures}

 The MLP model consists of four linear layers with ReLU activations and a final linear layer that maps to the output.
 The output dimensions of the intermediate layers are 37, 35, 55 and 54.
 The LSTM model consists of one LSTM layer with a hidden unit size of 61 followed by a final linear layer that maps the output features of the last time step to the output.
-The transformer model consists of one convolution layer with a kernel size of 14, stride of 3 and output channels of 28 in the beginning to extract patches of the time series followed by two transformer encoder blocks.
-The encoder blocks each have 28 features and a size of 77 for the token-wise feed-forward network.
-After the blocks there is a an average pooling operation along the time dimension and a final linear layer that maps to the output.
+The transformer model consists of one convolutional patch-extraction layer (kernel size 14, stride 3, 28 output channels), followed by two transformer encoder blocks.
+Each encoder block has 28 features and a token-wise feed-forward width of 77.
+After the encoder blocks, an average pooling along the time dimension is followed by a final linear layer that maps to the output.